swipswaps/objectiv-analytics/README.md

 ![Objectiv Pipeline](https://www.objectiv.io/docs/img/objectiv-pipeline.svg "Objectiv Pipeline")

 With [Objectiv Bach](https://www.objectiv.io/docs/modeling/) (our data modeling library), you can use familiar Pandas-like DataFrame operations on your full SQL dataset.
-It is designed for effective feature creation for datasets that embrace [the open taxonomy of analytics](https://objectiv.io/docs/taxonomy).
+It includes extensions for effective feature creation for datasets that embrace [the open taxonomy of analytics](https://objectiv.io/docs/taxonomy).

 Check out [objectiv.io](https://www.objectiv.io) to learn more.